kanidm/webauthn-rs/designs/demo-v2.md

 * Remove `tide` related code from the `webauthn-rs` repository (v1 demo webapp, tutorial, etc.)

+* Update the existing OCI / Docker container image (which exposes a HTTP/HTTPS server port).

 ### Future work ideas

 * Show the deserialised contents of the attestation blob in the frontend.